Jerwood Staging Series – Radiophonic Workshop

 A three-part series of monthly radio performances exploring a specific theme with a changing collaborator each time.
-These improvised broadcasts will follow the absurd trails of thought of its creators - inspired by curiosity, personal memories, environmental stimuli and everything in between.
-The performances are curated as a collection of bedtime stories experimenting with ourselves and the world surrounding us.
+These improvised broad casts will follow absurd trails of thought of their creators – inspired by curiosity, memories, imaginations and everything in between.
+The performances are a collection of sonic bedtime stories experimenting with ourselves and the world that surrounds us.

 Co-production.
-Resonance 104.4 FM central London, DAB to Greater London, live streamed online to the rest of the world.
+Resonance 104.4 FM central London, DAB to Greater London, live streamed online to the rest of the world, January-April 2018.